 Amateur Radio Emergency Service

-ARES and SKYWARN Information
+ARES Information

 Randy Scott (KA4SQN) is the Onslow County ARES Coordinator.
 Randy conducts weekly training on the 147.000 repeater on Thursday evenings at 8 pm.